Becoming an Optician in Delaware

 Outlook and Salaries for Opticians in Delaware

-According to the Bureau of Labor Statistics (BLS), there were about 390 people employed as Opticians in Delaware in 2017.
+According to the Bureau of Labor Statistics (BLS), there were about 440 people employed as Opticians in Delaware in 2018.
 Additionally, there were 190 people working as ophthalmic medical technicians and approximately 100 optometrists working in the same year.
-The BLS predicts that jobs for licensed opticians in Delaware will will grow considerably, up to 23.7 percent to 2024.
+The BLS predicts that jobs for licensed opticians in Delaware will grow considerably, up to 9 percent by 2028.

 Salaries in Delaware by Occupation